· 6 min read

 A scene that reads as vivid and varied in colour can flatten alarmingly in black-and-white.
 A red flower set against green foliage, separated unmistakably by hue, may print as two near-identical greys with no edge between them.
 The difficulty is that the eye judges a scene by colour, while a monochrome emulsion records only the quantity of light a surface returns.
 Learning to anticipate that translation, rather than discover it on the contact sheet, is the central discipline of seeing in black-and-white.
 Ansel Adams named this faculty “visualization”: the ability to picture the finished print, in its full range of greys, before the exposure is made.

-The consequence is that a saturated red and a saturated blue, which appear strikingly different to the eye, both carry low luminance weighting and tend to render as similar dark greys.
-Foliage, weighted heavily toward green, renders lighter than its colour intuition suggests.
-The collapse is not a fault of the film but a direct expression of how luminance is distributed across the spectrum: hue carries no tonal information once colour is discarded, and only the brightness survives.
+The consequence is that a saturated red and a saturated blue, which appear strikingly different to the eye, both carry low weighting and tend to render as similar dark greys.
+Foliage, weighted heavily toward green, renders lighter than colour intuition suggests.
+Hue carries no tonal information once colour is discarded; only the brightness survives.

 How Ansel Adams treated the negative as a fixed score and the print as performance, holding back and burning in to realize a visualized tonal scale.